top of page

 Mezcal

 I feel like it goes without saying, but wherever you go you will find mezcal to try.
 Go out of town onto the Ruta de Caminos del Mezcal for the best of the best.
-Read more about the process, the distilleries and palenques here.
+Read more about the process of making mezcal, the distilleries and palenques here.

 Jicaleta

 This street cart food is popular with the littles and the big kids.
-It is simplyy cold jicama pops painted with sugar and dipped in flavored sugars.
+It is simply cold jicama pops painted with sugar and dipped in flavored sugars.
 Yum!

 jicaleta cart